 “Sticks and stones may break our bones, but words will break our hearts.”—Robert Fulghum

-You send your child out into the world and hope people will adore and understand them as much as you do.
-The reality is, however, that one out of every four students (22 percent) report being bullied during the school year, according to the National Center for Educational Statistics.
+Previously, when classes were in-person, one out of every four students (22 percent) reported being bullied during the school year, according to the National Center for Educational Statistics.

 Parents of children who have disabilities might feel even more anxious about bullying and research shows these concerns are well-founded.
 One study shows 60 percent of students with disabilities report being bullied regularly.
-(Source: British Journal of Learning Support, 2008)
+(Source: British Journal of Learning Support)

 October is National Bullying Prevention Month founded by Minnesota-based PACER.
 The campaign is aimed at uniting communities to educate and raise awareness about bullying prevention.